anirudhashastri/BlindSight/README.md

 - Accessibility-Driven Design:
   - Clear, speech-compatible prompts.
   - Audio feedback for every command executed.
-  - Capablity to intrupt the Speach to text to update input from uer usin a single key (Default:Space bar)
+  - Capablity to intrupt the Speach to text to update input from user using a single key (Default:Space bar)